The Shared Table by Purple Truffle

 There will also be time to swim, walk, rest, read, explore, or simply sit quietly beneath the almond trees and do very little at all.

-This Shared Table gathering includes a special collaboration with award-winning author, fermentation expert, and gut health advocate Rachel de Thample.
+This Shared Table by Purple Truffle gathering includes a special collaboration with award-winning author, fermentation expert, and gut health advocate Rachel de Thample.

 Together, we will explore fermentation using seasonal ingredients gathered from the estate’s gardens and surrounding countryside: grapes, figs, herbs, pumpkins, and more.
 Along the way, we will also explore gut health and the importance of caring for ourselves from the inside out.